 Before you can link xAPI content as training material in a course, you must first create a predefined list of links in the platform in order for your platform to be able to play the content for learners.
 To do so, access the Admin Menu, then select the Advanced Settings option from the Settings section.
 Then, access the E-Learning tab.

-In the xAPI (Tin Can) External Content section, add the link of the material in the corresponding text field.
+In the xAPI (Tin Can) External Content section, add the link to the material in the corresponding text field.
 Alternatively, you can also insert only the domain (e.g. http://www.domain.com/), without the name and the extension of the file, and then add the file name and extension in an individual training material in a course (e.g. file_name_1.zip after the domain).

 When you have added the domain, press Add.
 It will then appear in the list below.
 Repeat the procedure to add up to 20 external URLs.
 By adding only the domain, you can upload as many xAPI training materials as you want, without limits or restrictions, because for each domain that you insert in the xAPI (Tin Can) External Content field, you can then specify the file name and extension in the xAPI training material’s configuration.